Code-Institute-Submissions/ms1gf/README.md

 6. Follow the prompts in GitHub Desktop to complete the clone.

 ## Credits
+- My tutor at code academy Moosa.
+He helped me with directions on how to fix my bugs or how to improve the visual presentation of the site.

 ### Content
-- The text for section charity.html page was copied from the [American Childhood Cancer Organization](https://www.acco.org/donate/)
+- The text for the section charity.html page was copied from the [American Childhood Cancer Organization](https://www.acco.org/donate/) site.

 ### Media
 -  [Link to the picture source](https://unsplash.com/photos/yg1Zayn0Few)